varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   The contents of request header X.

 %l
-   Remote logname (always '-')
+  Remote logname.
+Always '-'.

 %m
   Request method.
 Defaults to '-' if not known.

 %{X}o
   The contents of response header X.